w3f/polkadot-spec/docs/sect-finality.md

     options={{ "lineNumber": true }}
 />

-where $\text{Best-Chain-Safe-Head}$ function is provided by the block production algorithm.
+where $\text{Best-Chain-Safe-Head}$ function is provided by the block production algorithm to choose a preferred head of the best sub-chain which must contain block $N$ provided to it..
 :::

 ###### Algorithm -algo-num- Attempt To Finalize At Round {#algo-attempt-to–finalize}